DietkeSt/ux-ventures/README.md

 - The career coaching call booking button is using the primary button design to entice the user to preferably book a call, versus sending a message.
 - This section also includes a portrait image of the career coach to connect with the user on a personal level.
 - This section also includes a contact form with a secondary button to give the user the option to reach out first, if needed.
+- That contact form includes first name, last name, email and message fields that are required to be filled by the user to be able to submit the form, if not filled, it will not be sent.
+- The contact form fields also require the correct format to be used.
+If the email field is not filled with an email format, the form cannot be submitted and the user will see an error message to correct the field entry.

   ![Book Call section for UX Ventures website with different resolutions](/documentation/book-call-features.png)

 #### Footer

 - The footer section includes a link to LinkedIn for UX Ventures, as well as a link to the developer's GitHub repository.
-The footer also contains the copyright statement.
+The footer also contains the copyright statement to give the user a quick overview of the creator of the website, the owner of the website as well as quick access to Social Media to connect with UX Ventures.
-- All links will open in a new tab for easier navigation, and feature a hover effect.
+- When the user clicks on the links, they will open in a new tab for easier navigation, and feature a hover effect for better readability.
-- This section helps the user to connect with UX Ventures on Social Media.

   ![Book Call section for UX Ventures website with different resolutions](/documentation/footer.png)